Miranda Sings: YouTube videos

 The character displays eccentric facial traits such as unusually active eyebrows and a crooked smile described as a "side smirk".
 Her head is cocked to one side, and her pronunciation quirks include an emphasis on the use of a prominent hard 'g' (in such words as 'singing' and 'song').
 In place of lyrics that she cannot remember, the character "scat" sings.
 She wears bright red lipstick drawn beyond the borders of her lips, her hair pulled up at the temples to expose the maximum amount of forehead, dresses in mismatched out-of-style clothing (such as a men's shirt buttoned to the neck with red sweatpants), and often dances stiffly to the music she is performing.
 Miranda's views of society and morality are politically incorrect, and she displays a strong prudish aversion to anything risque, which she calls "porn".
-Since 2013, Miranda has frequently collaborated on videos that other YouTubers display on their channels, often accumulating millions of views.
+Since 2013, Miranda has collaborated on videos that other YouTubers display on their channels.
 People magazine featured a Miranda collaboration with Tyler Oakley and Bethany Mota.
-Her YouTube audience was relatively modest until early 2013 when her audience reached 150,000 subscribers and began to expand rapidly.
+Her YouTube audience was relatively modest until early 2013, when her audience reached 150,000 subscribers, and began to expand rapidly.

 In 2018, Ballinger became pregnant with her first child, and Miranda announced her own pregnancy on YouTube.
 Ballinger created a story arc on Miranda's channel in which the character claimed to be the "virgin Miranda", with a virgin conception; she mentioned this soon afterwards on Live with Kelly and Ryan.
 After Ballinger gave birth in December 2018, she tweeted about it from Miranda's account.
 Since then, Miranda has incorporated footage of the baby into her videos, focusing on how he inconveniences her, is trying to murder her, is "dumb", and is a "cannobel" because of his quest for her breast milk.